mars-rover-php-cli/mars-rover-php-cli/README.md

 When in the interactive mode, use `f` to move forward, `r` to rotate right, and `l` to rotate left.

-When in non-interactive mode just
+When in non-interactive mode just follow the instructions on screen.

 ## Testing
 Run `docker/test` or, alternatively, `phpunit`.